our founder & timeline

 2005

-CPRF becomes a founding member of the One Percent Coalition, a federal, bi- partisan initiative seeking to grant federal procurement advantages to employers who hire people with disabilities.
+CPRF became a founding member of the One Percent Coalition, a federal, bi-partisan initiative seeking to grant federal procurement advantages to employers who hire people with disabilities.

 2008

-AmeriCorps Financial Empowerment Services begins at CPRF through coordination with Source America's Institute for Economic Empowerment.
+AmeriCorps Financial Empowerment Services began at CPRF through coordination with Source America’s Institute for Economic Empowerment.

 2010

-CPRF receives the Disability Employment Initiative grant through the Kansas Department of Commerce, via the federal Department of Labor, to expand the School of Adaptive Computer Training through web-based, satellite learning at other locations.
+CPRF received the Disability Employment Initiative Grant through the Kansas Department of Commerce (via the federal Department of Labor) to expand the SACT through web-based, satellite learning at other locations.

 2012

-The Bidder’s Preference Program, championed by CPRF, passes through the state House and Senate, giving state procurement advantages to employers who hire people with disabilities.
+The Bidder’s Preference Program, championed by CPRF, passed through the state House and Senate, giving state procurement advantages to employers who hire people with disabilities.

 2015

-In partnership with the State of Kansas Department of Commerce, CPRF renews the Disability Employment Initiative Grant, which funds the School of Adaptive Computer Training and Job Placement.
+In partnership with the State of Kansas Department of Commerce, CPRF renewed the Disability Employment Initiative Grant, which funds the SACT and Job Placement.

 2019

-The Employer Tax Credit bill is signed into law, geared toward creating more job opportunities for people with disabilities through a state tax credit for employers.
-CPRF was instrumental in researching, conceptualizing, proposing, and advocating for this bill.
+The Employer Tax Credit bill was signed into law, geared toward creating more job opportunities for people with disabilities through a state tax credit for employers.
+CPRF was instrumental in researching, conceptualizing, proposing and advocating for this bill.